 - Same as above except use 315 F/157 C temperature settings.

-Tips for Using SportFlex Iron On™
+Tips & Tricks for Using SportFlex Iron On™

 - It is recommended to ONLY layer with other colors of SportFlex Iron On™ and only 2 layers at most.